k8s-school/k8s-school-labs/content/Blog/kubeadm.en.md

 Finally, installing Kubernetes with `kubeadm` is rather simple, isn't it :-).

 ## Remove the cluster
-The [official documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#tear-down) explains all the operations required to delete your cluster.
-If you have created your machines in a Cloud, an equivalent and much simpler solution is of course to delete all them, and then recreate them in their initial state.
+The [official documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#tear-down) describes all the operations required to delete your cluster.
+If you have created your machines in a Cloud, an equivalent and much simpler solution is of course to delete all of them, and then recreate them in their initial state.

 ## Automate installation

 Here is a sample script to automate this process: https://github.com/k8s-school/k8s-advanced/tree/master/0_kubeadm .
-To learn more, you can contact us to register to one of our [training courses](https://k8s-school.fr/formations-kubernetes).
+To learn more, you can contact us and register to one of our [training courses](https://k8s-school.fr/formations-kubernetes).